saya-ashen/Dingent/README.md

 my-awesome-agent/
-├── 📁 backend/       # Backend service (based on FastAPI and LangGraph) ├── 📁 frontend/      # Frontend application (based on CopilotKit) ├── 📁 mcp/           # Model Context Protocol (MCP) service
-└── 📄 README.md      # The project's documentation
+├── 📁 backend/       # Backend service (based on FastAPI and LangGraph) ├── 📁 frontend/      # Frontend application (based on CopilotKit) ├── 📁 assistants/    # A collection of tools for specific domain tasks └── 📄 README.md      # The project's documentation
 ```

 ### 📦 backend/

   * The backend service is the core coordinator of the application, built with FastAPI and [LangGraph](https://www.langchain.com/langgraph).
-  * **Primary Responsibilities**: It handles requests from the frontend, orchestrates and executes the Agent's core logic, interacts with the LLM and MCP service, and returns results to the frontend.
+  * **Primary Responsibilities**: It handles requests from the frontend, orchestrates and executes the Agent's core logic, interacts with the LLM and Assistants service, and returns results to the frontend.
   * **Files**: `main.py` is the service entry point where you can define API routes and the Agent's execution flow.
 For details, refer to the [LangGraph documentation](https://langchain-ai.github.io/langgraph).

 ### 📦 frontend/